American Registry for Internet Numbers: History

 The first president of ARIN was Kim Hubbard, from 1997 until 2000.
 Kim was succeeded by Raymond "Ray" Plzak until the end of 2008.
-Trustee John Curran was acting president until July 1 of 2009 when he assumed the CEO role permanently.
+Trustee John Curran was acting president until July 1, 2009, when he assumed the CEO role permanently.

 Until late 2002 it served Mexico, Central America, South America and all of the Caribbean.
 LACNIC now handles parts of the Caribbean, Mexico, Central America, and South America.
 Also, Sub-Saharan Africa was part of its region until April 2005, when AfriNIC was officially recognized by ICANN as the fifth regional Internet registry.

 On 24 September 2015 ARIN has declared exhaustion of the ARIN IPv4 addresses pool.

+In 2022, ARIN changed its membership structure to allow end user customers to be considered service members, and in 2024 ARIN updated its membership structure to that ASN-only customers are treated as service members as well, while allowing any of these customers to participate in ARIN governance by requesting General Membership.
+As a result, all organizations with Internet number resources under an ARIN agreement can participate in ARIN's governance.

 Service region

 The countries in the ARIN service region are:

 Former service regions

 ARIN formerly covered Angola, Botswana, Burundi, Republic of Congo, Democratic Republic of Congo, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Zambia, and Zimbabwe until AfriNIC was formed.

 ARIN formerly covered Argentina, Aruba, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Dutch West Indies, Ecuador, El Salvador, Falkland Islands (UK), French Guiana, Guatemala, Guyana, Haiti, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, South Georgia and the South Sandwich Islands, Suriname, Trinidad and Tobago, Uruguay, and Venezuela until LACNIC was formed.